ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![Transit Gateway Manager](https://docs.aws.amazon.com/vpc/latest/tgw/images/nm-multi-region-tgw.png)

 **AWS Direct Connect gateway** is a grouping of virtual private gateways and private virtual interfaces that belong to the same AWS account.
 A Direct Connect gateway is a globally available resource.
 You can create the Direct Connect gateway in any Region and access it from all other Regions.

 AWS Direct Connect + AWS Transit Gateway, using transit VIF attachment to Direct Connect gateway, enables your network to connect up to three regional centralized routers over a private dedicated connection, as shown in the following diagram.

 ![](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/images/image9.png)

+A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using private IPv4 addresses or IPv6 addresses.
+Instances in either VPC can communicate with each other as if they are within the same network.
+You can create a VPC peering connection between your own VPCs, or with a VPC in another AWS account.
+The VPCs can be in different regions (also known as an inter-region VPC peering connection).
 We use **peer VPC peering** with other VPCs directly in a point-to-point fashion either within a region or across to another region.
 ![VPC](https://docs.aws.amazon.com/vpc/latest/peering/images/three-vpcs-peered-diagram.png)